NHERI-SimCenter/BRAILS/docs/common/technical_manual/softstory.rst

 The Soft-story Building Classifier is validated here.

-An overall accuracy of 76.7% is obtained when the trained classifier is tested on a ground truth dataset that can be downloaded `here <https://zenodo.org/record/4508433/files/softstory-buildings-val.zip>`_.
+The trained classifier is tested on a ground truth dataset that can be downloaded `here <https://zenodo.org/record/4508433/files/softstory-buildings-val.zip>`_.
+Accuracy is 83.8%.
+Precision is 83.8%.
+Recall is 83.8%.
+F1 is 83.8%.

 Run the following python script to test on this dataset.